-Loss of timber from casualty event such as fire or storms is deductible.
-However, the deduction is limited to the lesser of the decrease in fair market value (FMV) caused by the casualty or your basis in the timber held as investment or business property.
+Loss of timber from a casualty event, such as a fire or storm, is deductible.
+The deduction, however, is limited to the lesser of the decrease in FMV caused by the casualty or your basis in the timber held as investment or business property.
 If you have not set up your timber basis, you may determine it retroactively.

 If the timber is salvageable and your salvage sale exceeds the adjusted basis of your timber, you have a taxable gain.
-However, you may postpone tax on the gain by acquiring qualified replacement property within the replacement period.
+You may postpone tax on the gain, however, by acquiring qualified replacement property within the replacement period.

-The appraisal fees are not part the of casualty loss.
+The appraisal fees are not part of the casualty loss.
 They are deductible expenses (miscellaneous itemized deductions).

-To qualify, the loss must result from an identifiable event that is sudden, unusual, and unexpected, such as: an earthquake, fire, hurricane, tornado, or flood.
+To qualify, the loss must result from an identifiable event that is sudden, unusual, and unexpected, such as an earthquake, a fire, a hurricane, a tornado, or a flood.